Jump to:Page Content

 The MPA/ID Program has course prerequisites to ensure that students will be adequately prepared for the rigor of the core curriculum.
 The prerequisite course requirements are one university-level course in each of the following:

-The Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP) funds up to eight students per year from developing countries to attend the MPA/ID Program.
+Nima's studies were made possible thanks to the Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP), which funds students from developing countries to attend the MPA/ID Program.
 Information about our partnership is available on the JJ/WBGSP website.